hakobe/homura/README.md

 # homura

-This is the IRC bouncer written in JavaScript for Node.js.
+This is a IRC bouncer written in JavaScript for Node.js.
 The name "homura" is from [madoka](http://www.madoka.org/) which is the IRC bouncer I used first ;)

 This project is under *DEVELOPMENT*.
 APIs are unstable and some important features have not been implemented yet.